cashubtc/nuts/XX.md

     ).pubkey
 ```

-Upon startup, the Mint must broadcast a `kind: 13111` repleceable event.
+Upon startup, the Mint must broadcast a `kind: 11467` repleceable event.
 This event must have its `content` field set to the JSON-serialized `GetInfoResponse` object described in [NUT-06](06).

 ## Publishing `MINT` and `BURN` events.

-The Mint regularly (about every 5 seconds) broadcasts events of `kind: 4919`.
+The Mint regularly (about every 5 seconds) broadcasts events of `kind: 4919`, if any `MINT` or `BURN` as occurred.

 > [!NOTE]
 > These events are **BATCHES** of `MINT` and `BURN` events that have happened on the mint.